This post may contain affiliate links. Please see our disclosure policy.

 Pasta – I prefer angel hair for this dish, as it is nice and thin.
 This means easy fork twirling!
 It is also a pretty presentation to make little nests in the serving bowl.
 Feel free to use other long cuts, just adjust your cooking time per the package.

-White Wine - Always, always - use a wine that you would be glad to drink.
+White Wine – Always, always – use a wine that you would be glad to drink.
 I prefer a dry white wine like sauvignon blanc or pinot grigio.
-Never use cooking wine as the quality just isn't there.
-Plus this recipe only uses a ½ cup of white wine - meaning you'll have plenty to serve at the table.
+Plus this recipe only uses a 1/2 cup of white wine – meaning you’ll have plenty leftover to serve at the table.
+I use this in my squid ink pasta recipe too, it’s so good.

 Fresh Herbs – in my kitchen, fresh is best!
 I try to use as many fresh herbs as possible.
 For this scampi recipe, we’re using fresh parsley!
 Don’t use the dried stuff.